M-Sahmm/Game/README.md

 A classic Rock, Paper, Scissor Game!

-Created this to practice my python programming skills, trying to get more familiar with loops and conditionals.
+I first created this to practice my python programming skills - trying to get more familiar with loops and conditionals.
 Now I have decided to keep this game as my first GitHub Repo.
 I will be updating this program as I progress through my semester.
 I intend to make it more engaging with an interactive GUI and a smoother gameflow as I improvise :)